 While users toggle between the two UIs, Salesforce keeps nudging them into sticking to the Lightning version.
 For instance, the platform switches Classic to Lightning regularly once a week, shows Lightning to all new users by default, and lets admins hide the switch-to-Classic option altogether.

-Based on the insights from our team of Salesforce consultants, I will explore advantages and limitations of both Salesforce Classic and Salesforce Lightning Experience as well as share practical tips for a successful Classic-to-Lightning transition.
+As an experienced Salesforce consulting company, we will explore advantages and limitations of both Salesforce Classic and Salesforce Lightning Experience as well as share practical tips for a successful Classic-to-Lightning transition.

 Prior to the Lightning Experience release, Salesforce Classic was the face of the number-one CRM platform in the world.
 Today, however, the UI looks outdated due to its text centricity, big share of unused space and scarce graphical elements displayed in low resolution.
 As a result, new users find it difficult to navigate the Classic UI and succeed with Salesforce implementation.